-Our second day begins with a walk around the Hasan II tower and nearby mausoleum before visiting the Roman city of Volubilis.
+Our second day begins with a walk around the Hassan Tower and nearby mausoleum before visiting the Roman city of Volubilis.
 Volubilis dates from the 2nd and 3rd centuries AD and continued to be inhabited right up to the 18th century, when some of the marble was used for palaces in Meknes.
 Explore the site on foot, where there is still a well-preserved forum and many mosaics to be seen, as well as various houses, arches and an olive press.
 We then continue to the Imperial city of Fes, where we stay for 2 nights.

 The following day we enjoy a walking tour of the ancient medina of Fes and see the architectural gems and palaces of medina.
 The souks are a colourful and noisy arena of bartering and beautifully laid out stalls.

 Days 4-5: Rif Mountains and Chefchaouen